-- 2 This Standard applies to: - (a) general purpose financial statements of each superannuation entity that is a reporting entity; and - (b) financial statements of a superannuation entity that are held out to be general purpose financial statements. - 3 This Standard applies to annual reporting periods beginning on or after 1 July 2016. - 4 This Standard may be applied to annual reporting periods beginning before 1 July 2016.
-When an entity applies this Standard to such an annual reporting period, it shall disclose that fact - When applied or operative, this Standard supersedes AAS 25 Financial Reporting by Superannuation Plans as issued in March 1993 and amended to December 2013.
+- 2 This Standard applies to: - (a) general purpose financial statements of each superannuation entity that is a reporting entity; and - (b) financial statements of a superannuation entity that are held out to be general purpose financial statements. - 3 This Standard applies to annual reporting periods beginning on or after 1 July 2016. - 4 This Standard may be applied to annual reporting periods beginning on or after 1 July 2005 but before 1 July 2016.
+When an entity applies this Standard to such an annual reporting period, it shall disclose that fact. - When applied or operative, this Standard supersedes AAS 25 Financial Reporting by Superannuation Plans issued in March 1993 and amended in December 2005.